-The agricultural working group consisted predominately of beef producers and agency personnel (19 members).
+The agricultural working group consisted predominately of beef producers and agency personnel (18 members).
 The primary task of the Agricultural Working Group is to address bacteria sources attributed to agricultural operations, identify any obstacles to implementation of agricultural BMPs and recommend practical solutions to those obstacles.
 The group discussed the specifications of livestock exclusion, pasture management and animal waste BMPs that are typically promoted in implementation areas.
 Key topics and recommendations discussed at the two working group meetings include:

 - Currently cost-share is available for alternative livestock watering systems only when part of a grazing land protection (SL-6) or loafing lot management system (WP-4B).
 The group recommends offering some amount of cost-share beyond the existing tax credit for an alternative watering source alone.
 The rationale behind this suggestion is that it will reduce the livestock access to the stream if properly placed. - Grazing land protection (SL-6) and stream protection (WP-2T) BMPs will be implemented to reduce direct livestock deposition.
-The group recommends pursuing cost-share assistance for shade structures associated with these livestock exclusion systems.
-The group also recommends that installation of BMPs would increase if a reduced rate of cost-share were eligible (i.e., 25-50%) for exclusion systems installed with less than the required 35-ft buffer. - The group discussed possible outreach and educational tools to promote agricultural BMPs as a viable option for farmers.
+The requirement of a 35-ft buffer associated with these practices presents a problem in Floyd County because of the prevalence of springs and perennial streams.
+The group recommends that a reduced rate of cost-share (i.e., 25-50%) for fencing installed with less than the required 35-ft buffer may result in increased participation in conservation practices.
+The group also recommends promoting alternative uses of the area put into the buffer such as hayland. - The group discussed possible outreach and educational tools to promote agricultural BMPs as a viable option for farmers.
 Individual farm contacts and providing individual solutions will be key to successfully promoting BMPs.
 The group recommends an added incentive (i.e., increased cost-share) for farmers who are willing to install agricultural BMPs during the first 1-2 years of the implementation project as a way to get the implementation project started quickly.
-Grazing land/forage workshops are also suggested as potentially effective outreach methods. - The group recommends that the implementation project take the increasing development in the watershed into account as implementation progresses.
+The group recommends articles in local papers highlighting early participants.
+The concept of a demonstration farm is recommended as a potentially effective method to promote participation. - The group recommends that the woodland buffer filter area practice (FR-3) may be attractive to some landowners as a practice to reduce bacteria runoff into streams. - The group discussed previous action by the County to tax land put into buffers at fair market value and requiring roll back taxes.
+This practice would negatively impact farmer participation.
+This issue has been resolved with the County based on follow-up communication between the County and VADCR.
+There will not be a change in the land use assessment on areas put into buffers through conservation practices as long as there are no structures constructed or development of any kind in the buffered areas.
+These circumstances would result is taxation on the fair market value and roll back taxes.